qrvey/partner-portal/v2-website/versioned_docs/version-7.4/ui-docs/filtering-data/working-with-filters.md

 ### Inclusive Versus Exclusive Date Ranges
-If *The Last* or *The Next* is selected as the direction of the date filter, and the unit is set to anything but Day, the **Include starting date** checkbox is enabled and defaults to checked.
+If *The Last* or *The Next* is selected as the direction of the date filter, and the unit is set to anything but *Hour* or *Day*, the **Include starting date** checkbox is enabled and defaults to checked.
 This setting includes the selected date of the anchor in calculating the date range.
 For example, if today’s date is any day in 2021, “the last 2 years” will include 2021, resulting in 1/1/2020 through 12/31/2021.
 However, if the checkbox is unchecked - making the date range exclusive of the anchor date - the last 2 years will result in 1/1/2019 through 12/31/2020.

 >**Note**: The Dates Selected label always shows the calculated date range based on the selected values for the controls.